Lax/Learn-iOS-Swift-by-Examples/Lister/README.md

 + Create App Extensions to provide Today Widgets and Watch Apps.
 + Define a framework to share common code between multiple targets.

-The Lister Xcode project is provided in both Swift and Objective-C.

 Because Lister supports iCloud Documents and App Groups, the Lister Xcode project requires a small amount of setup before it can be built and run.
 It also requires a paid iOS and / or Mac Developer Program account.

 + If you have an iOS Developer Program account, follow the instructions in *iOS and Watch Quick Start*.
 + If you have a Mac Developer Program account, follow the instructions in *Mac Quick Start*.

-## Written in Objective-C and Swift

-This sample is provided in both Objective-C and Swift.
-Both versions of the sample are at the top level directory of this project in folders named "Objective-C" and "Swift".
-Both versions of the application have the exact same visual appearance; however, the code and structure may be different depending on the choice of language.

-Note: The "List" class in Swift is conceptually equivalent to the "AAPLList" class in Objective C. The same applies to other classes mentioned in this README.
-This documentation refers to class names for both languages without the "AAPL" prefix, for brevity.

 ## Application Architecture